kosak/deephaven-core/csharp/ExcelAddIn/README.md

-If you don't have a Deephaven Community Core server installation, you can use these instructions to build one. https://deephaven.io/core/docs/how-to-guides/launch-build/ For Deephaven Enterprise Core+, contact your administrator.
+If you don't have a Deephaven Community Core server installation, you can use these instructions to build one. https://deephaven.io/core/docs/how-to-guides/launch-build/

-Furthermore, note that it is only possible to build a server on Linux.
+Note that it is only possible to build a server on Linux.
 Building a server on Windows is not currently supported.

+For Deephaven Enterprise Core+, contact your IT administrator.

 # Building the Excel Add-In on Windows 10 / Windows 11